autoai-org/Tinyml/docs/source/examples.rst

 In this chapter, we will present three examples:

 -  A manually set neural networks.
-We will compute the training process by hand, and compare it with the result from TinyNet.
+We will compute the training process by hand, and compare it with the result from tinyml.

--  The hand written digits recognition with both fully connected neural networks and convolutional neural networks in TinyNet.
+-  The hand written digits recognition with both fully connected neural networks and convolutional neural networks in tinyml.

--  The cat classifier built with Tinynet.
+-  The cat classifier built with tinyml.

 .. toctree::
    :maxdepth: 5